-The maximum number of consecutive trains, all having Cold Rail alarms on the same railside, needed to generate a Successive Cold Rails Exceeded alarm is set by the Cold Rails option on the Alarm Settings menu.
-If the number of consecutive trains bearing Cold Rail alarms equals or exceeds the cold-rail-alarm limit, the Integrity Failures section of the Train Detail and Exception Detail report displays the message "Successive Cold Rails Exceeded."
+The maximum number (per railside) of consecutive trains, having Cold Rail alarms, allowed before generating a Successive Cold Rails Exceeded alarm is set by the Cold Rails option on the Alarm Settings menu.
+If the number of consecutive trains bearing identical Cold Rail alarms equals or exceeds the cold-rail-alarm limit, the System Alarms section of the Train Detail and Exception Detail reports displays the message "Successive Cold Rails Exceeded."
 Successive Cold Rails Exceeded alarms are covered in the next appendix.
 Section 4.0 - Serial Interface tells how to view or change the Cold Rails option.